-Pupil name: As the parent/carer of the above pupil, I give permission for my sor to IT systems at school. n/daughter to have access to the internet and I know that my son/daughter has signed (where appropriate) an Acwill receive, online safety education to help them understand the in of school. - I understand that the school will take every reasonable precaution, ensure that young people will be safe when they use the internet school cannot ultimately be held responsible for the nature and cand using mobile technologies. and ICT systems.
-I also understand that the I understand that my son's/daughter's activity on the IT systems contact me if they have concerns about any possible breaches of the I will encourage my child to adopt safe use of the internet and digischool if I have concerns over my child's online safety. ital technologies at home and will inform the Signature: Date:
+Pupil name: As the parent/carer of the above pupil, I give permission for my son/dauto IT systems at school. ughter to have access to the internet and I know that my son/daughter has signed (where appropriate) an Accepta will receive, online safety education to help them understand the import school.
+I understand that the school will take every reasonable precaution, incluensure that young people will be safe when they use the internet and school cannot ultimately be held responsible for the nature and conteand using mobile technologies. d ICT systems.
+I also understand that the I understand that my son's/daughter's activity on the IT systems will contact me if they have concerns about any possible breaches of the Acc I will encourage my child to adopt safe use of the internet and digital to school if I have concerns over my child's online safety. echnologies at home and will inform the Signature: Dat te: